 Colorado has over 100 hospitals, several of which are nationally ranked and nine meet standards for strong performance.
 The #1 rated hospital in Colorado is UCHealth University of Colorado in Aurora.
 The hospital is nationally ranked in seven specialities and is a major partner of the University of Colorado Cancer Center.

-Experience Leisure Care Senior Living in Colorado
+Experience Leisure Care Assisted Living in Colorado

 How to Retire in Colorado